ironeternal/ironeternal.github.io/core/pc.md

 ## Combat

-Roll 2d20 + combat (fitness (or dexterity if ranged) + prowess + weapon bonus + AC) vs defence (10 + AC + prowess)
+Roll 2d20 + combat (Power (or Finese if ranged) + prowess + weapon bonus + AC) vs defence (10 + AC + prowess)

 - if 2 rolls are greater than threshold its a STRONG hit
 - if 1 roll is greater than threshold its a WEAK hit
 - if no rolls are greater than threshold its a FAIL

 On a WEAK hit deal WEAK hit damage.
 On a STRONG hit deal STRONG hit damage or deal WEAK hit damage and perform a special attack.
-Fitness is added to all melee attack rolls, only the bow and sling use dexterity to hit.
+Power is added to all melee attack rolls, only the bow and sling use Finese to hit.

-- WEAK hit damage: WEAK + fitness
+- WEAK hit damage: WEAK + Power
-- STRONG hit damage: STRONG + fitness
+- STRONG hit damage: STRONG + Power

 ### Special Attacks

-- Targeted shot: hit a specific part of the target
+- **Targeted**: hit a specific part of the target
-- Disarm: disarm the target
+- **Disarm**: disarm the target
-- Trip: trip the target
+- **Trip**: trip the target
-- Shove: shove the target
+- **Shove**: shove the target
-- Disengage: target can not take OOP until their next turn
+- **Disengage**: target can not take OOP until their next turn
-- Fient: removes prowess bonus from target defence until their next turn
+- **Fient**: removes prowess bonus from target defence until their next turn

 ## Magic